rohit507/UMD-CMSC498a-Intro-to-ESD/src/Appendix/assets/devsetup.md

 metadata, and starts a process with the program counter set to that location.
 @@
-We have no OS to offload a lot of this work to, we must build files that can be moved directly onto the LPC's memory, with the starting instruction and other features in the correct locations.
+We have no OS to offload a lot of this work to, we must build files that can be moved directly onto the LPC's memory, and run on a bare machine.

+Our executables will have the loaders and initializers that an OS would normally provide, in addition to our actual programs.
+@@
+In effect creating a minimal OS that exists only to load our app, and get out of the way.
+@@
+These loaders are provided by our toolchain, and allow us to concentrate on the main application

 To do this we will be using a toolchain building applications for `arm-none-eabi` , which means: